allenai/allennlp/tutorials/how_to/debug_using_pycharm.md

 The example repo contains the training command:

 ```
-allennlp train experiments/venue_classifier.json -s /tmp/your_output_dir_here --include-package my_library
+allennlp train experiments/venue_classifier.json -s /tmp/your_output_dir_here --include-package my_library -o '{"trainer": {"cuda_device": -1}}'
 ```

+(I added an override to train on the CPU, since the machine you're running PyCharm on probably doesn't have a GPU.)

 It turns out that `allennlp` is just (in essence) an alias for `python -m allennlp.run`, so you could equivalently do

 ```
 python -m allennlp.run train experiments/venue_classifier.json -s /tmp/your_output_dir_here --include-package my_library -o '{"trainer": {"cuda_device": -1}}'
 ```

-(The overrides is because you probably don't have a GPU).

 After which you can select "Run > Attach to Local Process",